Sterile Neutrinos with Altered Dispersion Relations as an Explanation for Neutrino Anomalies: Abstract

 \section{Abstract}

-Recently the MiniBooNE Collaboration has reported an anomalous excess in $\overset{\scriptscriptstyle(-)}{\nu}_\mu \rightarrow \overset{\scriptscriptstyle(-)}{\nu}_e$ neutrino oscillation data.
+Recently the MiniBooNE Collaboration has confirmed its anomalous excess in $\overset{\scriptscriptstyle(-)}{\nu}_\mu \rightarrow \overset{\scriptscriptstyle(-)}{\nu}_e$ neutrino oscillation data.
 Combined with long-standing results from the LSND experiment this amounts to a $6.1\,\sigma$ evidence for new physics beyond the Standard Model.
-In this paper we develop a framework with 3 active and 3 sterile neutrinos with altered dispersion relations that can explain these anomalies without being in conflict with the absence of anomalous neutrino disappearance in other neutrino oscillation experiments.
+In this paper we develop a framework with 3 active and 3 sterile neutrinos with altered dispersion relations that provides a mechanism to explain these anomalies without being in conflict with the absence of anomalous neutrino disappearance in other neutrino oscillation experiments.